plone/training/zpt_2.rst

 The view for News Items
 -----------------------

 We want to show the date a News Item is published.
-This way people can see at a glance it they are looking at current or old news.
+This way people can see at a glance if they are looking at current or old news.

 To do this we will customize the template that is used to render News Items.